The Call of Cthulhu (2005)

 The shark itself is pretty funny, though, which is just a layer that wobbles around on the screen, while the actors really struggle to seem at least a little bit terrified as they are being chased in the woods in broad daylight.
 The shark also roars like a lion, which is actually a thing that goes way back to Shark Attack 2 from 2000.
 I also like the sound effect when the shark is supposed to eat its victims, which sounds like someone taking two bites of an apple in a videogame to increase the health bar.
 And you can forget about any blood and gore, the victims just disappear into thin air.
 The lack of effort is quite astonishing, this is a whole another level of not even trying.

-One of the cheesiest moments of the film include some scenes featuring a non-convincing fortune teller with a flashing plastic ball, probably bought on the Halloween section at Walmart for under one dollar, while the rest of the budget must have been spent on the fake poster which doesn’t represent the movie in any single way.
+One of the cheesiest moments of the film include some scenes featuring a non-convincing fortune teller with a flashing plastic ball, probably bought on the Halloween section at Walmart for under one dollar, while the rest of the budget must have been spent on the misleading poster which doesn’t represent the movie in any single way.
 However, if you know exactly what kind of film this is before pressing the play button, you may at least be in for some good laughs!
 Because, with the right mindset, low-budget indie horror like this can be an entertaining way to waste a bit of your time.

 Ouija Shark